 Freestone County Raceway

 A Texas Premier Motocross track located on the 1150 acre Miller Ranch in Wortham, Texas; Freestone County Raceway LLC is made up of two motocross tracks and numerous Off-Road tracks.
 Freestone County Raceway (FCR – aka Night or Amateur Track) was established in 2000.
 Freestone Raceway (aka: National Track) was established in 2007 and played home to the Lucas Oil AMA Pro Motocross Championship from 2007-2012.
-This pro motocross track was a purpose built pro racing facility with the very first race being held on September 2, 2007.
-The first winners in 2007 were Grant Langston (450) and Ryan Villopoto (250).
+The pro motocross track is a purpose built pro racing facility that had its very first race being on September 2, 2007.
+The first winners were Grant Langston (450) and Ryan Villopoto (250).

 Freestone is also the promoter of one of the largest, richest amateur series in America – the AMA Texas Winter Series.
 Other amateur series and events include the Texas Night Series (North and South), AMA Women’s Cup, the AMA Texas State Motocross Championship and the James Stewart AMA Spring Championship.

 FCR has one of the best lit tracks for amateur night racing in the US.

 Check out the “Calendar” page for more great events at Freestone.